 The Foodservice Training program received the United Way of Metropolitan Chicago's Highly Innovative Program Award in 2005 and the Harry Chapin Foundation's Self-Reliance Award in 2007.

-If you are interested in finding out more information on Inspiration Kitchens, including information on catering or restaurant hours, menus and location, please visit the Inspiration Kitchens website.
+If you are interested in finding out more information on the Inspiration Kitchens social enterprise, including information on catering or restaurant hours, menus and location, please visit the Inspiration Kitchens website.